 |---|---|

-By understanding the difference between informal support and legal authority, and by communicating your wishes clearly, you can ensure that your family members are well-equipped to support you effectively.
+By understanding the clear difference between informal support and legal authority, and by communicating your wishes while you still can, you ensure that your family is well-equipped to support you effectively — and that they have the legal tools to actually do so.

 Alternatives to LPA